fbpx

 Two English sites

-Helen Frøyen, Health nurse at Slagen health station in Tønsberg municipality
+Helen Frøyen, Public Health Nurse at Slagen Health Center in Tønsberg Municipality

-We have now had a state of emergency at the health center for 3 weeks.
-I am happy that the Norwegian Directorate of Health came up with new guidelines for how we should work during this period.
-We usually have 15 regular contacts with children before they start school.
-They are followed up with vaccinations, weight, nutrition, motor development and upbringing environment.
-Now it has been reduced to only vaccinations and follow-up of newborns after they return home from hospital.
-That is now there are 5 permanent contacts to be followed up.
-We will also follow up families who have additional challenges.
+We have now had a state of emergency at the health station for 3 weeks.
+I am glad that the Directorate of Health came up with new guidelines for how we will work during this period.
+Usually we have 15 regular contacts with children before they start school.
+They are followed up with vaccinations, weight, nutrition, motor development and the environment in which they grow up.
+Now it has been reduced to only vaccinations and follow-up of newborns after they come home from the hospital.
+That is, now there are 5 regular contacts to be followed up.
+We will also follow up families who have extra challenges.

-We work so that some days we are at home with a home office to minimize infection in the working environment.
-Then the others are on duty and take care of the consultations at the health centre.
-This is only the beginning and I will have to settle for working elsewhere such as in nursing homes or other institutions in the municipality if the need arises.
-Some of my colleagues are on the information phone for the population in the municipality - the so-called "Corona phone", and they work with infection tracking.
+We work in such a way that some days we are at home with a home office to minimize infection in the work environment.
+Then the others are on duty and take care of the consultations at the health center.
+This is just the beginning and I have to be willing to work in other places such as nursing homes or other institutions in the municipality if needed.
+Some of my colleagues are on the information phone for the population in the municipality – the so-called "Coronaphone", and they work with infection tracing.

-Our professional group has had the experience of strengthening our original role as prevention and infection control workers during this period.
-Health nurse - before Health nurse, has worked with infection control work and vaccination work for decades, with a long historical background.
-It will be exciting to see what kind of role we get when, hopefully, a vaccine against Covid-19 is developed.
+Our professional group has had the opportunity to strengthen our original role as prevention and infection control workers during this period.
+Public health nurses – before Public Health Nurses, have worked with infection control and vaccination work for decades, with a long historical background.
+It will be exciting to see what kind of role we will have when a vaccine against Covid-19 is, hopefully, developed.

-I find myself doing an important job of maintaining contact with newborns and their families and not least maintaining the child vaccination programme.
+I feel that I do an important job of maintaining contact with newborns and their families and not least maintaining the childhood vaccination program.
 It must absolutely be the first priority and keep the child population healthy from the diseases we vaccinate against.
-I think e.g. on polio, which caused fear in the 50s and which left many with accompanying symptoms and illness afterwards.
+I am thinking, for example, of polio which created fear in the 50s and which left many with sequelae and illness afterwards.
 Whooping cough is also a disease that spreads quickly.
 We also have measles which requires a high herd immunity in order not to spread.

-We forget that we are so lucky and to be almost free from such diseases today, when we have an effective vaccination system with reporting and a government overview of vaccination coverage in the population.
-Perhaps we take it for granted?
-But now we get to feel on our bodies being threatened by something we don't see, but which we know is dangerous.
+We forget that we are so lucky to be almost free from such diseases today, when we have an effective vaccination system with reporting and a state overview of vaccination coverage in the population.
+We take it for granted, perhaps?
+But now we can feel in our bodies that we are threatened by something we cannot see, but which we know is dangerous.
 We have no remedy for that.
-Wonder if we will get this thing with vaccines back into consciousness after this?
-In any case, I notice at the health center now that the parents are happy that they can now come and get the vaccine at the recommended time and that it has not been postponed because of the situation we are in.
+I wonder if we will get this thing about vaccines back into consciousness after this?
+At least I notice at the health center now that the parents are happy that they can now come to get the vaccine at the recommended time and that it has not been postponed due to the situation we are in.

 Friday 3 April

-I am at home because cold.
+I am at home due to a cold.
 Normally I would have been able to go to work with mild symptoms, but now it is strict and I cannot go to work until I have been symptom-free for a day.
-I work a bit in the home office and have gained access to the municipality's website and records system.
-It feels strange to work from home as work is usually so present with children laughing and crying, playing, talking to parents and commitment.
+I am working a little in the home office and have gained access to the municipality's network and medical record system.
+It feels strange to work from home when the job is usually so present with children laughing and crying, playing, talking to parents and engaging.
 I miss that.

-So far today, I have followed the e-mail where we have been presented with the duty plans for Easter.
-We plan, cancel and send out new hours with information about the infection control measures at the health centre.
-A mother calls and wants advice on diet as the groups we usually have which deal with this topic have been cancelled.
-She greatly appreciates being able to receive guidance on the phone.
-I know with a little useful even if I'm at home.
+So far today I have been following the e-mail where we have been presented with the shift schedules for Easter.
+We plan, cancel and send out new hours with information about the infection control measures at the health center.
+A mother calls and wants guidance on diet as the groups we usually have that deal with this topic have been canceled.
+She really appreciates being able to receive guidance on the phone.
+I know something useful even though I am at home.

-Selfie from the home office, health nurse Helen Frøyen.
+Selfie from the home office, public health nurse Helen Frøyen.
 Photo.

-Photo: Helen Frøyen, health nurse at Slagen health station in Tønsberg municipality.
+Photo: Helen Frøyen, public health nurse at Slagen health center in Tønsberg municipality.

-We have entered Easter week.
+We have entered the Easter week.
 I have a home office today and tomorrow.
-I have followed the news and pay close attention to the news relating to my field.
-In recent days, there has been an increased focus on children and families who are not doing so well at home now that everyone is more isolated and has no contact with the nursery, schools and their social network.
-The Red Cross reports that one in three families is experiencing an increased level of conflict during the corona crisis.
-Children who have a hard time in the family have had it harder.
+I have been following the news and paying close attention to the news that concerns my field.
+In recent days, there has been an increased focus on children and families who are not doing so well at home now that everyone is more isolated and has no contact with kindergarten, schools and their social network.
+The Red Cross reports that one in three families is experiencing increased conflict levels during the corona crisis.
+Children who are having a difficult time in the family have had a harder time.
 I think - how are we going to catch these?

-Trade group leader for health nurses, Ann Karin Swag has also resigned now and is critical of health nurses being used to cover extra shifts at nursing homes and other institutions.
-This means that there will be even fewer resources to keep in touch with vulnerable children and young people who already have contact with health nurses in schools.
-She believes that they must say no to these tasks for the time being, but that the health nurses are ready to take on other tasks if there are critical conditions.
+The professional group leader for public health nurses, Ann Karin Swag, has also come out now and is critical of public health nurses being used to cover extra shifts at nursing homes and other institutions.
+This means that there are even fewer resources to keep in touch with vulnerable children and young people who already have contact with public health nurses at schools.
+She believes that they must say no to these tasks for now, but that public health nurses are ready to take on other tasks if critical conditions arise.
 I agree.

-Children are born even if it is Easter and even if we have an ongoing pandemic.
-Luckily.
-I am preparing for two new home visits, although there will be no home visits.
-There will be a short visit for mother and child at the health centre.
-Without husband and without possibly sibling.
-It's a bit confusing, but of course necessary to protect against exposure to infection.
+Children are born even though it is Easter and even though we have an ongoing pandemic.
+Fortunately.
+I am preparing for two new home visits - although - there will be no home visits.
+There will be a short visit for mother and child at the health center.
+Without a husband and without any siblings.
+It is a bit awkward, but of course necessary to protect against exposure to infection.

-The home visit is one of the tasks I like best about my job.
-There I get to meet the family at their home arena and on their terms.
+The home visit is one of the tasks I enjoy most about my job.
+There I get to meet the family in their home arena and on their terms.
 I feel privileged to come home to new families and get to know them.
-It creates a foundation that means that I know quite well the slightly over 350 children that I am responsible for following up from birth to the start of school.
+It creates a foundation that means I know the more than 350 children that I am responsible for following up on from birth to the start of school quite well.

 Usually, the family is also offered an early home visit by a midwife.
-This has also now been canceled and it is important that we health nurses get in touch early after mother and child come home from hospital.
-Most people have questions and need to be able to talk and get answers to things they wonder about.
-We are responsible for ensuring that the child receives proper follow-up and possibly discovers if the development is not as it should be.
+This has also been cancelled now and it is important that we, the health nurses, get in touch early after the mother and child return home from the hospital.
+Most people have questions and need to be able to talk and get answers to things they are wondering about.
+We are responsible for ensuring that the child receives proper follow-up and possibly discovers if development is not as it should be.

 Wednesday 8 April

-The waiting room is cleared of toys and changing mats.
-Those who come are followed straight in to their health nurse without waiting.
-We have scales in each of our offices now so that the entire examination can be done in one room.
-Then we have easier control over all contact surfaces that must be disinfected after each visit.
-The last ones have gone for the day and we are now closed for Easter.
+The waiting room has been cleared of toys and changing mats.
+Those who come are escorted straight to their health nurse without waiting.
+We now have scales in each of our offices so that the entire examination can be done in one room.
+This makes it easier for us to control all contact surfaces that must be disinfected after each visit.
+The last ones have gone and we are now closed for Easter.

 • Empty waiting room with changing mat and baby scale.
 Photo.